ironbay/riptide/docs/web/markdown/javascript.md

 `Riptide` uses an interceptor system for this exact purpose.
 Interceptors listen for incoming mutations, under a certain path, and allow us take an action according to the incoming mutation.
 In this case, we want to inspect the incoming connection status, and only query the back-end with our remote store if the connection has a ready status.

-We saw earier how we're saving the connection status under the `['connection', 'status']` path in our local store.
+We saw earlier how we're saving the connection status under the `['connection', 'status']` path in our local store.
 So for our interceptor, we'll pass in this path and a callback function that checks the connection status, and either returns immediately or carries out our remote query and subscription based on the connection status.

 That was a lot of talking, but the implementation is simple and straightforward: